Yoquec/documenter/README.md

 # `go-documenter` 📚

-A Go program that uses `pandoc` to compile your markdown notes into html and pdf with the chromium pdf engine.
+A Go program that compiles your markdown notes into html and pdf with the chromium pdf engine.

 <center>
     <img src="https://yoquec.com/data/images/documenter.png" alt="Screenshot of documenter in use">